Reading Score

 How Can You Increase Your ARI Score?

-To increase your ARI score, you should aim to use shorter words and sentences.
+For a better ARI score, you should aim to use shorter words and sentences.
 Reducing the average number of characters per word and keeping sentences shorter will help make your text more readable.
+To increase your ARI score, you should use longer words and sentences.